vpavlenko/study-music/talks/f0/02_analysis.md

 Try on Colab.
 The issue: since May 2023, the default colab python is 3.10, and the original colab for omnizart is for 3.8.
 So there are two options:
 - try to port it to 3.10 (which will be obsolete in 1-2 years again)
 - try to bring the env version back to 3.8 (which requires installing an old ipykernel)

+### Port it to 3.10

+P
+madmom 0.16 will crash on `from collections import MutableSequence`

+### Bring env to 3.8

+Find the right ipykernel install commands.